syed-zeeshan-zaidi/businesscart.ai/web-portal/PRD.md

 - [x] **Task 1:** In `src/api.ts`, update the `createQuote` function to accept customer-specific configurations.
 - [x] **Task 2:** In `src/api.ts`, create a `getCustomerConfigurations` function to decode the JWT using `getUserClaims` and return the `customerConfig`.
 - [x] **Task 3:** In `src/pages/Cart.tsx`, update the `handleCheckout` function to call `getCustomerConfigurations` and pass the configurations to `createQuote`.

+## Future Improvements

+-   **Refactor Catalog Data Fetching:** The product catalog currently fetches all products for all associated companies at once and performs filtering on the client-side.
+To improve performance and scalability, this should be refactored to fetch only the products for the currently selected company by passing the `companyId` to the `getProducts` API endpoint.